top of page

 A NSW District Court judge on the 14 th of July 2023 fined an arborist company $2,250,000.
 This fine is the largest ever imposed on a NSW company.

 The death of the worker was not inevitable or simply misfortune.
-It happened because risks were ignored and steps were not taken to prevent harm from happening.
+It happened because risks were ignored, and steps were not taken to prevent harm from happening.

 If you care to read the Judge’s decision you will see the full details of what the company did or did not do and why the judge concluded that the company had a reckless approach and handling of their health and safety duty of care (Ref 3).

-The result was that one of their relatively new and not fully trained employees suffered a gruesome and horrific death while feeding branches in to a woodchipper machine.
+The result was that one of their relatively new and not fully trained employees suffered a gruesome and horrific death while feeding branches into a woodchipper machine.

 The judge also fined one of the employees, in effect a manager, for failing to take reasonable care that his acts or missions did not adversely affect the health and safety of other persons.
 The manager pleaded guilty to that charge and his fine of $150,000 was reduced to $101,250.